-Stress and smoking
+Stress and Smoking

 While the causes of stress are different for everyone, stress is a normal part of life and is difficult to completely avoid.
 But contrary to popular belief, smoking does not actually relieve stress, and in fact inflicts more tension and anxiety on the body.
-When someone smokes, the nicotine reaches the brain, which releases the feel-good chemical dopamine.
+When someone smokes, or vapes with nicotine, the nicotine reaches the brain, which releases the feel-good chemical dopamine.
 This causes feelings of pleasure and relaxation, which the body craves over and over.